As tie-dye experts, we receive questions from readers all the time. We’re always eager to help newcomers and answer their questions.

 You can easily gear yourself up for around 50$.
 This which will give you enough supplies to tie-dye more than a dozen shirts.

 Another benefit of this craft is that you can use your old shirts which are free.

 3. How long does it take to tie-dye?

 The process of preparing your dyes, folding the shirt and dyeing it can all be done very quickly.

-For a single shirt it can take anywhere from 10 to 30 minutes depending on your experience level.
-The main factors that determine how much time it takes are your skill level and the difficulty of the technique you’re attempting and the number of colors you’re using.
+For a single shirt, tie-dye takes 10 to 30 minutes depending on your experience level.
+The main factors that determine how much time it takes is the difficulty of the technique you’re attempting and the number of colors you’re using.

 You then have to let the dye react which can take a few hours of waiting.
 Master tie-dye artists are known to make very intricate designs that can take multiple hours of folding and dyeing to accomplish.

 4. How long should the dye react for?

 After the process of dyeing the shirt you need to let it sit for a few hours for the dye to react.
 Anywhere from 4 to 8 hours at room temperature is usually sufficient to give you great color saturation.

 Keep in mind that the reaction speed depends on the temperature and you may need to let it sit longer if the room is cold or to bring it where its warmer.